-794 Reporting on conflict-affected and high-risk areas
+Reporting on conflict-affected and high-risk areas

-If the organization has determined conflict-affected and high-risk areas to be a material topic, this subsection lists the disclosures identified as relevant for reporting on the topic by the capital markets sector.
+795 796 797 If the organization has determined conflict-affected and high-risk areas to be a material topic, this subsection lists the disclosures identified as relevant for reporting on the topic by the capital markets sector.

-STANDARD DISCLOSURE SECTOR STANDARD REF# Management of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the organization's due diligence expectations for investees with activities in conflict-affected and high-risk areas.
-Describe the approach to assessing investees' due diligence processes and adherence to international humanitarian law for activities in conflict-affected and XX.9.1 high-risk areas and how this assessment informs investment decisions. • For investee stewardship related to conflict-affected and high-risk areas, report: - agreed-upon targets related to investees' performance, along with metrics for evaluating progress; - examples of outcomes of investee stewardship.
-Additional sect 1 exposed to conflict-a the absolut the percent Describe how the organd high-risk areas, how investr how investr Describe how the organized high-risk areas, how investr age of the total value of the portfolio. ganization's investment portfolio is exposed to conflict-affected including: ments may exacerbate negative impacts in these areas; ments may prevent, mitigate, or remediate impacts in these areas. ganization defines conflict-affected and high-risk areas, including the assumptions made.
-XX.9.2 examples of examples of nization's conflict analysis: of divestment decisions; of disengaged or divested investees.
-XX.9.3 whether the types of from the ab how it conslaw, and re how it relate ch for investing in the defense sector, including: e organization has a policy for investing in the defense sector; f investees active in the defense sector included and excluded love policy. iders international weapon treaties, international humanitarian levant regulations; es to the policies and commitments on human rights and conflict-d high-risk areas; XX.9.4
+STANDARD DISCLOSURE SECTOR STANDARD REF# Management of of the topic GRI 3: Material Topics 2021 Disclosure 3-3 Management of material topics Additional sector recommendations Describe the organization's due diligence expectations for investees with activities in conflict-affected and high-risk areas.
+Describe the approach to assessing investees' due diligence processes and adherence to international humanitarian law for activities in conflict-affected and high-risk areas and how this assessment informs investment decisions.
+For investee stewardship related to conflict-affected and high-risk areas, report: agreed-upon targets related to investees' performance, along with metrics for evaluating progress; examples of outcomes of investee stewardship.
+XX.9.1 Additional sec tor disclosures exposed to conflict- the absolute the percer Describe how the orang high-risk areas, how investing how the orang the data sources and tments may exacerbate negative impacts in these areas; tments may prevent, mitigate, or remediate impacts in these areas. rganization defines conflict-affected and high-risk areas, including and the assumptions made.
+XX.9.2 examples anization's conflict analysis: of divestment decisions; of disengaged or divested investees.
+XX.9.3 whether the types of the types of from the amount to the types of types of the types of types ach for investing in the defense sector, including: ne organization has a policy for investing in the defense sector; of investees active in the defense sector included and excluded bove policy. siders international weapon treaties, international humanitarian elevant regulations; ites to the policies and commitments on human rights and conflict- nd high-risk areas; XX.9.4

-Exposure draft for public confiners
+Exposure draft for public comment